kcharles-ghub/vm-remotedesktop/README.md

 <img src="https://i.imgur.com/r4iWNOj.png"/></p>

 You can use the Azure Portal to create a Virtual Machine.
 Once inside the portal, navigate to "Virtual machines" and select "Add" to start the creation process.
 The first thing we will do is actually go ahead and "create new" resource group.
-You can name this anything, but for the sake of this project, I chose to name mine RG-Portfolio.
+You can name this anything, but for the sake of this project, I chose to name mine RG-Azure-Portfolio.
 Then, I chose the VM portfolio name for my VM name.
 Now, it's time to configure it.

 <p align="center"><img src="https://i.imgur.com/vJ1ZE45.png"/>
 <img src="https://i.imgur.com/2LYm1l7.png"/>